 Off jetsetting to anywhere this season?
 As summer approaches, our feet are just itching to explore.
 Knowing our luck though, our periods will start just as we take off, or while we’re swimming!
 Being on holiday while bleeding can throw the best of us off, so we’ve come up with a list of 8 top tips for travelling while you have your period.

 Keep them Clean!

 When you’re travelling, your bag becomes full of all sorts of weird and wonderful things.
 A pretty shell you found on the beach… bottles of greasy sun cream… the stick from the middle of an ice-cream… If you want to keep your period products fresh and undamaged, put them in a tin or little pouch.
 It’s good to carry a mixture of spare pads, liners and tampons with you.
 If you carry around a few different options, you can match your flow as the days of your period go on.

 If you want to freshen up while you’re out and about exploring, keep a packet of Natracare organic intimate wipes in your bag.
 These are especially good if you’re a pad user and don’t have the opportunity to have a shower between waking up and heading out for a day on the dusty track.

-You can see our full range of wipes here – all of them are biodegradable and made with organic and natural ingredients.
+You can see our full range of wipes – all of them are compostable, and made with organic and natural ingredients.

 Do you have a go-to Natracare product that you like to use during every period?
 That’s great!
 But be mindful that your favourite period products might not be available in different countries.
 In some countries they’ll sell tampons in every shop you go into – and in some countries tampons might be frowned upon.
 The same goes for applicator tampons vs. non-applicator tampons…